Deni Avdija: Personal life

-His father Zufer Avdija was born in Pristina, Yugoslavia, and is a Serbian–Israeli citizen of Gorani–Muslim heritage.
+His father Zufer Avdija, who is of Gorani origin, was born in Priština, PR Serbia, FPR Yugoslavia.
 A professional basketball player in Yugoslavia and Israel, Zufer spent 11 years of his playing career with Crvena zvezda and was the team's captain in the 1980s, before moving to the Israeli Premier League in the 1990s and playing 8 seasons for Israeli clubs Ramat HaSharon, Rishon LeZion, Hapoel Tel Aviv, and Elitzur Bat Yam.
 He also represented the Yugoslavian national team internationally, with whom he won the bronze medal at the 1982 FIBA World Championship.
-Avdija's mother, Sharon Artzi, an Israeli Jew from kibbutz of Beit Zera, is a former track and field athlete and basketball player.
+Avdija's mother, Sharon Artzi, an Israeli Jew from kibbutz Beit Zera, is a former track and field athlete and basketball player.
+Avdija is Jewish, and sat out his first preseason game with the Trail Blazers in 2024 to observe the Jewish holiday of Yom Kippur.

-Avdija holds dual citizenship of Israel and Serbia, the latter because his father is a Serbian citizen.
+Avdija holds dual citizenship of Israel and Serbia, the latter because his father is a citizen.
 When he turned 18 years old, he received a deferment from mandatory service in the Israel Defense Forces (IDF) due to his basketball career.
 On 1 April 2020, while the basketball season was suspended as a result of the COVID-19 pandemic, Avdija was drafted into the IDF for a short service.
+After a series of Palestinian attacks in Israel in early 2022, Avdija wrote the Jewish phrase "Am Yisrael Chai" in Hebrew on his shoes.

-In the 2020 NBA draft interview, Avdija said that "My dad is Zufer Avdija.
-He was born in Kosovo, Serbia.
-He was a basketball player for the Yugoslav national team and several teams in Israel", appearing with a lapel pin of Israeli and Serbian flags.
 He has said he learned to speak English by playing video games, as well as by watching Nickelodeon sitcoms.